-In total 918 shoppers (473 in Maastricht and 445 in 's-Hertogenbosch) were willing to complete the survey.
-Of these respondents in both cities, about 70% was female and only 30% was male.
-One possible reason is that more women were in the specific shopping area at the time of surveying.
-In addition, it is a possibility that women tend to lead the conversation while shopping in couples because of the affinity that most women have with shopping.
-After classifying age into several categories, Table 5.3 shows that the majority of the respondents, about 40% of the total respondents, is situated in the first category 14-25 year.
-This percentage can be explained because both Maastricht and 's-Hertogenbosch are typical Dutch university cities.
-It is remarkable that a relative small number of respondents is located in the category of 26 to 40 years (about 15%).
-This is probably because of this particular category forms the main working class and is, therefore, unapproachable during the time of the survey.
+have with shopping.
+After classifying age into several categories, Table 5.3 shows that the majority of the respondents, about 40%, is in the first category 11-25 years.
+This percentage can be explained because both Maastricht and s-Hertogenbosch are typical Dutch university cities.
+A relative small number of the respondents in the category of 26 to 40 years (about 15%) is striking.
+This can probably be explained because this particular category is 'at work' and therefore unapproachable during the time of the survey given the timetable in both Maastricht and 's-Hertogenbosch.

 The educational level of the respondents is mainly of HBO grade (40% in Maastricht and 38% in 's-Hertogenbosch).
 Focusing on specific survey locations within both cities, the 'education level' is significantly higher in the Stokstraat compared to the other survey locations.
-Around 25% of the respondents participating the survey at that specific location possess an university grade educational level.
-Plausible explanation is that the Stokstraat is the prime shopping location of Maastricht with many high-end retailers which attracts a specific, better educated, upper class audience.
+Around 25% of the respondents participating the survey at that specific location have a University grade educational level.
+Plausible explanation is that the Stokstraat is the most prime shopping location of Maastricht with many high-end retailers which on contrary attract a specific, better educated, upper class audience.